The University offers a bachelor of science (B.S.) in financial services that prepares students for a variety of career roles in financial services

 human resources, information technology, internal audit, insurance sales and marketing,

 insurance operations, risk management, and securities brokerage.

-Student may join the Financial Management Association and the Investment Club.
+Student may join the Financial Management Association, the Financial Planning Association, and the Investment Club.
 These organizations

 provide opportunities to interact with the business community through field trips, guest professional